GMyhf/2025fall-cs201/AI_literacy.md

 5. What is the difference between traditional machine learning and deep learning in terms of feature extraction?

+   AI is the broader field of creating machines that can perform tasks requiring human-like intelligence.
+Machine learning is a subset of AI that focuses on algorithms that learn from data.
+Deep learning is a subset of machine learning that uses deep neural networks with multiple layers to model complex patterns in data

 6. Match the terms to its description on the right: